3.5 ERISA, ACA & No Surprises Act (NSA)

 • ERISA governs self-funded employer health plans and federally preempts state insurance laws for those plans, so state mandates often do not apply.

-• ERISA sets claims and appeals procedures, and members generally have 180 days to file an internal appeal of an adverse benefit determination.
+• Under ERISA claims rules, members generally have 180 days to file an internal appeal of an adverse benefit determination.

-• The ACA requires essential health benefits, first-dollar coverage of recommended preventive services with no cost-sharing, marketplace plans, and dependent coverage up to age 26.
+• The ACA requires ten essential health benefit categories, first-dollar coverage of in-network preventive services with no cost-sharing, metal-tier marketplace plans, and dependent coverage to age 26.

 • The No Surprises Act protects patients from balance billing for emergency services and for out-of-network facility-based care delivered at in-network facilities.